jsxgraph/JessieCode/README.md

 * yuglify
 * Jison

-Use the make.py script to compile the .bnf file into a javascript parser and to concatenate the parser and interpreter into a single .js file.
+Use `make` to compile the .bnf file into a javascript parser and to concatenate the parser and interpreter into a single .js file, see `Makefile`.

 License
 -------